oshears/neuromorphic_asic_bridge_petalinux/code_examples/quick_start_python.md

 ### Debug Register
 | Bit | Description
 |-|-
-| 0 | Used to send a custom character to the network
+| 0 | Used to display the first 8 bits of the selected character output
-| 1 | Used to send a custom character to the network
+| 1 | Used to display the first 8 bits of the direct control character output
-| 2 | Used to send a custom character to the network
+| 2 | Used to output the direct control register's character output on the PMOD pins
-| 3 | Used to send a custom character to the network
+| 3 | Uses slow 1Hz clock for character selection
-| 4 | Used to send a custom character to the network
+| 4 | Enables 1-Hot encoding for XADC multiplexer bits
-| 5 | Used to send a custom character to the network
+| 5 | Used to send a logic 1 (HIGH) to the XADC header's GPIO3 pin
 | 15:6 | Reserved
 ### Analog Channel Registers

 ## Setup
 | Bit | Description
 |-|-
-| 11:0 | Used to send a custom character to the network
+| 11:0 | Used report the analog value read in from the XADC
 | 31:12 | Reserved

 ### Import `os` and `mmap`